lovac42/TheMuffinTops/README.md

 ### Cut Drills
 Learning cards are converted to day-learning cards on the selected deck and subdecks.
-They will be postponed and load balanced across several days based on the user's choice.
-Any learning steps remain will resume when the card is due again.
+They will be postponed and load balanced across several days based on the user's fuzz choice.
+Any learning steps remaining will resume when the card is due again.
 This is useful for leech cards at the end of your study.

 ### Drop Drills